canonical/phone-docs/en/apps/html-5/guides/cordova-guide.md

 Here we provide some guidelines for developers to align with Ubuntu
 directions:

-**First Choice:** Ubuntu App Platform APIs: When an Ubuntu App Platform API is available and not deprecated, it is the best choice.
+### First Choice: Ubuntu App Platform APIs

+When an Ubuntu App Platform API is available and not deprecated, it is the best choice.
 This provides the best integration with the platform.
 However, it will affect your ability to port to other platforms, if that is your goal.
 For example, developers should use Content Hub, Online Accounts and Alarms APIs even if other APIs may exist that provide similar functionality.

+### Second Choice: W3C

-**Second Choice:** W3C: Working W3C standard APIs should be used when there is no Ubuntu App Platform API for the functionality.
+Working W3C standard APIs should be used when there is no Ubuntu App Platform API for the functionality.
 W3C APIs are quickly and well supported in browsers and web containers and are likely to provide the most stability and standard APIs, so these are the best choice when platform APIs do not exist.

+### Rocking with Cordova APIs

-**Rocking with Cordova APIs:** Cordova APIs provide key functionality not yet present in W3C standards or the Ubuntu Platform.
+Cordova APIs provide key functionality not yet present in W3C standards or the Ubuntu Platform.
 Examples include Splash Screen and Accelerometer.
 As such Cordova APIs are a great choice for these system and device level features that can really make your HTML5 app rock!

 Ubuntu HTML5, Cordova and Web APIs are in constant development, so the recommendations for the particular APIs mentioned above may be updated.
 Please